eliedraistudy/Compiler/README.md

 ## Exercise 0

-Learn to read/write from/in a file
+Learn to read/write from/in a file.
-Use the functionnality of the FileManager.default Develop a class for read and write in a simply way
+Use the functionnality of the FileManager.default.
+Develop a class for read and write in a file in a simply way.

+Here the code:
+func main() -> int {
+  print("hello world");
+  return 1;
+}